reflectoring/reflectoring.github.io/_posts/2017-10-28-reasons-for-consumer-driven-contracts.md

 The reason for this is simple: isolated tests are easy to execute and their results are easy to interpret, thus we should rely on them as long as it's possible.

-E2E tests obviously aren't isolated tests since each test potentially calls a whole lot of components.
+E2E tests obviously aren't isolated tests since each test potentially calls a whole lot of services.
-While I wouldn't call mock tests and CDC tests "isolated", they are definitely more isolated than E2E tests since each test only tests a single component: either the provider or the consumer.
+While I wouldn't call mock tests and CDC tests "isolated", they are definitely more isolated than E2E tests since each test only tests a single service: either the provider or the consumer.

-Using mock tests instead of E2E tests for testing interfaces between distributed components moves those tests from the top of the testing pyramid at least one level down, so the point for isolation definitely goes to mock tests and CDC tests.
+Using mock tests instead of E2E tests for testing interfaces between distributed services moves those tests from the top of the testing pyramid at least one level down, so the point for isolation definitely goes to mock tests and CDC tests.